try as I might

 The conversation got me reminiscing about my mid-life preoccupation with finding where I fit.
 It wasn’t so much about finding a tribe as finding my so-called niche.
 It went on for the first half of my life and only disappeared (taking the need for company with it) when the split between the niche-less one and her experience zipped itself up.
 It had a lot to do with acknowledging what she loved to do (play with colour, texture, visual language), because in that encounter she unfailingly disappeared into the unknowable: into her numinous niche.

 I have no idea how it happened.
-Love has a mind of its own; it slowly seeped out of the studio and spread itself at her feet.
-Her niche turned out to be nothing more nor less than the full monty life movie, otherwise known as… S U C H N E S S – to the [n]
+Love has a mind of its own; it slowly seeped out of the studio and into the everyday encounter with all-that-shows up.
+The niche I had imagined to be my ‘place’ was none other than this numinous now.

 About thirty years ago I confessed to a kindly iridologist that I felt I had failed to find my ‘niche’ in life.
 He peered into my bright blue eye-maps and remarked that it was strange, because everything he could read there indicated that I was a highly capable person who could find a niche in many avenues of expertise.